BlueQuartzSoftware/SimulationIO/Documentation/SimulationIOFilters/CreateFEAInputFiles.md

 Currently, this **filter** is valid only for cuboidal geometries and creates brick elements (C3D8/C3D8R) only.

 ##### PZFLEX #####
 The **PZFLEX** option of this **filter** writes out PZFLEX's input file (*.flxtbl).
-The required input for this option is *Feature IDs* and the output consists of a header, nodal coordinates and a description of spatial distribution of features.
+The required input for this option is *Feature IDs* and the names of different features, and the output consists of a header, nodal coordinates and a description of spatial distribution of features.
+Feature Names can be created using **Create Ensemble Info** **filter**.

 ##### BSAM #####
 The **BSAM** option of this **filter** writes out the mesh related data in BSAM's input file.
 It will read in the mesh files provided by the user, and write their content to the input (*.in) file.
 User should specify the number of clusters and also provide a mesh file in *.ele format for each cluster.
 The mesh files should be named as <OutputFilePrefix_Cluster#.ele>, where # corresponds to the cluster number and placed in the directory specified in **Output Path**.